Engelandvaarders and Refugees:

 This account of the life of

-Harry Hack is almost entirely based on his service record which was
+Harry Hack is based on information supplied by his son, Radboud Hack, and his service record which was

 provided by the Netherlands Institute for Military History (NIMH).